fsobral/pack-u/README.md

         cp ../packlib.asy
         ../scripts/makepdf.sh

-    Be carefull, since this script removes all ASY files.
+    Be careful, since this script removes all ASY files.
 File `solution.pdf` will be generated.

   - `stats.csv`: CSV file containing statistical information about the